Pearl Primus: Choreography approach and style

 Primus was a powerhouse dancer, whose emotions, exuberance, and five-foot-high athletic jumps wowed every audience she performed for.
-Margret Lloyd describes Pearls movement in her performance of Hard Time Blues, "Pearl takes a running jump, lands in an upper corner and sits there, unconcernedly paddling the air with her legs.
-She does it repeatedly, from one side of the stage, then the other, apparently unaware of the involuntary gasps from the audience…".
-Primus’ athleticism made her choreography awe-striking.
+Her performance of Hard Time Blues was described by Margaret Lloyd: "Pearl takes a running jump, lands in an upper corner and sits there, unconcernedly paddling the air with her legs.
+She does it repeatedly, from one side of the stage, then the other, apparently unaware of the involuntary gasps from the audience...."
+Primus' athleticism made her choreography awe-striking.
 She preserved traditional movements but added her own style which includes modified pelvic rotations and rhythmic variations.
 As she moved Primus carried intensity and displayed passion while simultaneously bringing awareness to social issues.

 Primus' strong belief that rich choreographic material lay in abundance in the root experiences of a people has been picked up and echoed in the rhythm and themes of Alvin Ailey, Donald McKayle, Talley Beatty, Dianne McIntyre, Elo Pomare and others.
 Her work has also been reimagined and recycled into different versions by contemporary artists.
-Many choreographers, such as Jawolle Willa Jo Zollar, created projects inspired by Primus’ work.
+Many choreographers, such as Jawolle Willa Jo Zollar, created projects inspired by Primus' work.
 Primus choreography which included bent knees, the isolation and articulation of body parts, and rhythmically percussive movement, can be observed in the movement of Zollar and many others.
-These similarities show that Primus’ style, themes, and body type promoted the display of Black culture within the dance community.
+These similarities show that Primus' style, themes, and body type promoted the display of Black culture within the dance community.

 Personal life and death

 Pearl married Yael Woll in 1950, Manhattan, New York.
 They were divorced by 1957.

 Primus married the dancer, drummer, and choreographer Percival Borde in 1961, and began a collaboration that ended only with his death in 1979.
 In 1959, the year Primus received an M.A. in education from New York University, she traveled to Liberia, where she worked with the National Dance Company there to create Fanga, an interpretation of a traditional Liberian invocation to the earth and sky.

 Primus believed in sound research.
 Her meticulous search of libraries and museums and her use of living source materials established her as a dance scholar.

-Pearl Primus focused on matters such as oppression, racial prejudice, and violence.
+Primus focused on matters such as oppression, racial prejudice, and violence.
 Her efforts were also subsidized by the United States government who encouraged African-American artistic endeavors.

-Primus died from diabetes at her home in New Rochelle, New York on October 29, 1994.
+Primus died from diabetes at her home in New Rochelle, New York, on October 29, 1994.